Meta Robots Tag & X-Robots-Tag Explained

 What Is a Meta Robots Tag?

-A meta robots tag is a piece of HTML code that tells search engine robots how to crawl, index, and display a page’s content.
+A meta robots tag is an HTML element that tells search engine robots how to crawl, index, and display a page’s content.
+The meta robots tag goes in the <head> section of the page and can look like:

 <meta name="robots" content="noindex">